duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_basic_tutorial.md

 1;
 ```

 And that's it!
-At this point you have written a functional backend for a Spice instant answer.
-Now, the frontend components need to written so that we can display our instant answer result on the page.
+At this point you have written a functional backend for a Spice Instant Answer.
+Now, the frontend components need to written so that we can display our Instant Answer result on the page.

 ## Recap (So Far)

-The instant answer system works like this at the highest level:
+The Instant Answer system works like this at the highest level:

 - First, DuckDuckGo breaks down the query (search terms) into separate words.

-- Then we see if any of those words or groups of words are **triggers** for any instant answers.
-These **triggers** are defined by the developer when creating an instant answer.
+- Then we see if any of those words or groups of words are **triggers** for any Instant Answers.
+These **triggers** are defined by the developer when creating an Instant Answer.
 In the example we used above, the trigger word is "**npm**".

 - If a Spice is triggered, we run its `handle` function.